pipeforce/pipeforce.github.io/docs/guides/transformers/021_xmljson.md

-# XML to JSON Transformer
+# XML - JSON Transformer

 The transformer command `transform.xml.json` expects a XML document or string which complies with the [W3C XML](https://www.w3.org/TR/xml/) standard in the body or as `input` parameter of the command and converts it to a JSON document which can then be used for further processing.